Keram Malicki-Sánchez: Filmmaking

 Malicki-Sanchez received certificates in cinematography, digital media, film producing, and UX design at UCLA Extension.
 His first short film A Killer App won the Best Monster Creation award winner at the 2010 Shockfest Film Festival.
 His short film Tulip Pink was screened at the 2011 Newport Beach Film Festival and other film festivals.
 His third short How (Not) To Become a Vampire made the festival rounds in 2011, screening at the Austin Film Festival and winning a People's Choice Award at the Zero Film Festival in Toronto.

 New media

 In 1994, Malicki-Sánchez founded Robot Pride Day, an ironic annual festival that is still celebrated.

-In September 2008, Malicki-Sanchez launched Keramcast, a podcast that was a digest for the topics discussed on his various blogs, and IndieGameReviewer.com, also referred to as 'IGR', an indie game review blog where he remains Editor-In-Chief as of 2025, the same year noted game designer Greg Costikyan joined the writing team.
+In September 2008, Malicki-Sanchez launched Keramcast, a podcast that was a digest for the topics discussed on his various blogs, and IndieGameReviewer.com, also referred to as 'IGR', an indie game review blog where he remains Editor-In-Chief as of 2026.
 In 2023, Malicki-Sanchez also launched TableTopQuester.com, which was the equivalent for tabletop games.